srushtipawar-finance/ai-enabled-fpa-command-center/README.md

 NovaPay Analytics is a fictional fintech subscription company that provides payment and analytics tools to small and mid-sized retail businesses.

-The company earns revenue through four main streams:
+The company earns revenue through:

 - Monthly subscription fees
 - Transaction processing fees
 - Premium analytics add-ons
 - One-time setup and implementation fees

-As the company grows, management needs better visibility into financial performance.
-Revenue is increasing, but churn, customer acquisition cost, cloud hosting costs, and department-level expenses are creating pressure on EBITDA and cash runway.
+As the company grows, management needs better visibility into revenue quality, expense control, EBITDA performance, and cash runway.

-This project creates a finance command center to help answer the key question:
+Key question:

 **Is the company growing profitably, and what actions should management take next?**

 ---

-## Business Questions Answered
+## Business Questions

-This project is designed to answer the following finance and business questions:
+This project answers:

 1. Why did actual revenue beat or miss budget?
 2. Which revenue stream is driving growth?
 3. Which customer segments are most profitable?
-4. How are churn and customer acquisition cost affecting revenue quality?
+4. How are churn and CAC affecting profitability?
 5. Which expense categories are creating margin pressure?
-6. What is the company’s EBITDA trend?
-7. How much cash runway does the company have?
-8. What is the 12-month revenue and EBITDA forecast?
+6. What is the 12-month revenue and EBITDA forecast?
-9. What happens under base, upside, and downside scenarios?
+7. What happens under base, upside, and downside scenarios?
-10. What management actions can improve profitability and financial performance?
+8. What actions can improve financial performance?

 ---